bjartek/leeroy/readme.md

 Why name it Leeroy?
 Because we use Jenkins at work.
 Get it?
 [Leeeeeroooy Jenkins](https://en.wikipedia.org/wiki/Leeroy_Jenkins)

+In order to make this usefull you probably have to edit the source code and change the URL to the server and the query.

 Hardware
 --------
  - [Ethernet Pro] (https://www.sparkfun.com/products/10536) You could just use a Ethernet shield and another Arduino.